Today, when customers visit a store, there’s a high likelihood that they’ll make a payment using their card, whether it’s debit or credit.

 EMV-enabled smart cards work together with the payment terminal by creating a one-time code that’s encrypted (a token or cryptogram).
 This dynamic token is then decoded either online or offline, and once it’s verified, you can complete your purchase.

-This type of chip technology provides extra security in comparison to older magnetic swipe cards because instead of simply having to read the data encoded on the magnetic stripe, your chip and signature card’s microchip generates the digital token which is only good for that transaction and that transaction only.
+This type of chip technology provides extra security in comparison to older magnetic swipe cards because instead of simply having to read the data encoded on the magnetic stripe, your chip-and-signature card’s microchip generates a digital token, which is only good for that transaction and that transaction only.

-By having a fully encrypted digital signature that’s unique for each transaction, simply cloning the data generated from that transaction will be useless.
-While a magnetic stripe card’s data is static and can be more easily skimmed, having a chip and signature card generating unique and encrypted tokens significantly raises the barrier for credit card fraud.
+By having a fully encrypted digital signature that’s unique for each transaction, simply cloning the data generated from that transaction is useless.
+While a magnetic stripe card’s data is static and can be more easily skimmed, having a chip-and-signature card generating unique and encrypted tokens significantly raises the barrier for credit card fraud.

-Currently, there are two main forms of credit and debit cards utilizing EMV technology: chip and signature – and chip and PIN cards.
+Currently, there are two main forms of credit and debit cards utilizing EMV technology: chip-and-signature and chip-and-PIN cards.

-What’s the difference between chip and signature and chip and PIN cards?
+What’s the difference between chip-and-signature and chip-and-PIN cards?

-Do note that this is not exclusively an either/or situation, as some card issuers and financial institutions provide credit cards that are both chip and signature and chip and PIN.
-Should you have a chip and signature card that comes with PIN functionality, you may be able to choose which setting you prefer (such as “signature preferred” or “PIN priority”).
+Do note that this is not exclusively an either/or situation, as some card issuers and financial institutions provide credit cards that are both chip-and-signature and chip-and-PIN.
+Should you have a chip-and-signature card that comes with PIN functionality, you may be able to choose which setting you prefer (such as “signature preferred” or “PIN priority”).

 This means that not only is there the unique token generated for each transaction, you also have a (generally) 4- or 6-digit PIN number that only you should know, providing even greater fraud protection.